Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

-The piggy bank smart contract is going to contain a function for setting up a new piggy bank and two functions for updating a piggy bank; one is for everyone to use for inserting GTU, the other is for the owner to smash the piggy bank.
+The piggy bank smart contract is going to contain a function for setting up a new piggy bank and two functions for updating a piggy bank; one is for everyone to use for inserting GTU, the other is for the owner to smash the piggy bank and prevent further interaction.

 Specifying the state
 ====================

 The piggy bank must contain some state.
-The blockchain keeps track of the balance of each smart contract instance meaning the only state, we will need to track is whether it have been smashed or not.
+The blockchain keeps track of the balance of each smart contract instance, meaning we will need to track the state of whether it has been smashed or not.

 In Rust we represent this state as an enum, with a variant for the piggy bank being intact and one for it being smashed: